-"Other loans" include all loans that do not fall under the portfolio categories of "loans secured by way of mortgage liens," "securities," "derivatives" or "securitisations".
-Special IRBA financing also falls under the category of "other loans".
-As a rule, other loans refer to promissory notes and real estate loans whose collateral in the form of property does not have a mitigating effect on credit risk as foreseen by the supervisory authority.
+"Other loans" include all loans that do not fall under the exposure categories of "loans secured by way of mortgage liens," "securities," "derivatives" or "securitisations."
+As a rule, "other loans" refer to promissory notes and real estate loans whose collateral in the form of property does not have a mitigating effect on credit risk as foreseen by the supervisory authority.